StewedDownSteve/Drag_Drop_kanban/README.md

 # Drag N' Drop Kanban Board
-This was originally from a tutorial.
-The focus was JS for the drag-and-drop feature.
-Which I hope to use on future projects.
+The focus was JS for the drag-and-drop feature, which I hope to use in future projects.

-**Link to project:** Coming Soon!

 ![screen shot](https://github.com/StewedDownSteve/Drag_Drop_kanban/blob/main/DragDrop_kaban_img.png?raw=true)